 The Union and the Employer agree that every employee should be familiar with the provisions of this Agreement and her rights and obligations under it.
 For this reason, the Employer shall make available copies of the Agreement in booklet form to all of its employees.
+One copy of the Collective Agreement shall be kept in the reception area of each clinic and easily accessible to all employees at all times.
+In no circumstances will the Collective Agreement be kept locked in a manager's office during work hours.
 The cost of printing shall be borne by the Union.